updated on 28 February 2022

 Reading time: four minutes

-The template includes two sections, ‘placement details’ and ‘meeting the competencies’, which encourages candidates to consider the various competencies that they have been exposed to during their placements.
+The template includes two sections, ‘placement details’ and ‘meeting the competencies’, which encourages candidates to consider the various competencies that they’ve been exposed to during their placements.
 QWE employers/providers may also have templates or processes in place to support candidates to record their experience, so check with the organisation you’re working with first to see how they can help.

 Remember, you should also be completing SQE preparation courses to give yourself the best chance of passing the exams.